Surya-Prakash1/22122156-MDS273L-JAVA/Lab3/readme.md

 From the user-given array.
 The program should have a minimum of 3 functions apart from the main function; each of the functions implements the Mean, Median, and Mode computation by accepting the array user has entered as a parameter and returning the value as a result.
 From the main method, you will display the result.

+Explanation:

+To run the program type the following commands,
+ * javac filepath\filename
+ * java filename

+Explanation were given as comments for each functions.

 The output for the following program is:

 Enter the length of the integer array: 5